 Each year, the UBM Canon Medical Content Team and the MD+DI Editorial Advisory Board will select an industry pioneer to receive the MDEA Lifetime Achievement Award in recognition of the crucial role that they have played in medical device innovation.
-This award goes to an individual whose contributions over a long career in the MedTech industry have had a significant and demonstrable impact on technological, business, and cultural advancements in the world.
+This award goes to an individual whose contributions over a long career in the medtech industry have had a significant and demonstrable impact on technological, business, and cultural advancements in the world.

 Dr. Robert Langer, David H. Koch Institute Professor, MIT

-2013 MDEA Lifetime Achievement Award — Winner
+2013 MDEA Lifetime Achievement Award —Recipient

 Langer's vast accomplishments in the MedTech industry date back more than 40 years.
 Langer has lectured at MIT since 1977 and also leads the institute's Langer Lab, one of the largest biomedical engineering laboratories in the world.
 His vast accomplishments include groundbreaking discoveries and advancements in the fields of drug-delivery, tissue engineering, nanotechnology, and personalized medicine.